didier-wenzek/odist/README.md

     list [1;2;3;4;5] |> sum_square_of_evens
     lines "/tmp/foo" |> map int_of_string |> sum_square_of_evens

+Note the `list [1;2;3;4;5]` construct which wraps a regular OCaml list into a general an `Odist.col`-lection;
+and, similarly, the `lines "/tmp/foo"` call which turns a file into a collection of strings.

-A dataset is only defined indirectly by its ability to fold its content using
+Underneath, a collection is only indirectly defined by its ability to fold its content using
-- an empty initial aggregate,
 - a function to inject one item into an aggregate,
 - a function to merge two aggregates.
+- an initial aggregate,

+    type 'a col = {
+      fold: 'b. ('b -> 'a -> 'b) -> ('b -> 'b -> 'b) -> 'b  -> 'b;
+    }

-For instance, we can wrap nested lists into a collection:
+For instance, we can implement a collection using a tree of nested lists as representation:

     type 'a nested_list = L of 'a list | N of 'a nested_list list let fold_nested_list append merge empty =